SabaIjaz-SA/event-announcement-system/README.md

 - 🗓️ View a list of upcoming events
 - 📝 Create and announce new events using a web form

-This project demonstrates practical skills in deploying AWS serverless services including Lambda, S3, SNS, and API Gateway—ideal for showcasing in GitHub, LinkedIn, and Upwork portfolios.
+This project demonstrates practical skills in deploying AWS serverless services, including Lambda, S3, SNS, and API Gateway—ideal for showcasing in GitHub, LinkedIn, and Upwork portfolios.

 ---